LAFD member escapes car swept into ocean by fast-moving mud on PCH

-A Los Angeles Fire Department member escaped a close call Thursday after his vehicle was swept into the ocean by fast-moving mud along Pacific Coast Highway.
+A Los Angeles Fire Department member escaped a close call Thursday after his vehicle was swept into the ocean by fast-moving debris flow along Pacific Coast Highway.

 The man was driving just after 5 p.m. when his vehicle was swept off the road by large debris near Big Rock Road in Malibu.